0xBreath/binance-engine/README.md

 ### Setup Heroku
 * Configure an app with one `worker` dyno.
+* Ensure the dynos are scaled to at least 1 worker dyno for the `Standard-2X` type for enough CPU to multithread tokio tasks.
 * Install Rust buildpack: [link](https://github.com/emk/heroku-buildpack-rust)
 * Check all environment variables are set in "Config Vars" section under Settings.